- Factors that influence video production costs

 The answer here is that ultimately, you get what you pay for.
 You won’t get something that is high-quality and credible for cheap.
 If you can’t afford to use a quality agency, then we suggest finding a good freelancer.
 You’ll be removing the margins, but you’ll have to manage them, which requires more investment of your time and brings more risk – especially if you have no experience managing video projects.

 ROI comes from the video strategy, which any good corporate video production company will help you build.
-If your video is meant to deliver leads, for example, then that needs to be built into the strategy right from the beginning.
-If your video production company doesn’t think the video will deliver the ROI you’re after, then they should say so as they won’t be able to meet the brief.
+If your video must deliver leads, for example, then that needs to be built into the strategy right from the beginning.
+If your video production company doesn’t think the video will deliver the ROI you’re after, they should say so as they won’t meet the brief.

 It’s important to clarify that your video doesn’t have to break the bank: if it won’t be made appreciably better by 4K or a crane shot – as fun as crane shots are – then there’s no point in paying for it.
 Your priorities should determine your video production budget.

 But quality videos don’t compromise on the things that matter: whether they’re tangible things like equipment or intangible things like experience and process.
 It doesn’t matter how low the price point; it always costs you more to buy something shoddy in the end.

 Good work isn’t cheap – and cheap work isn’t good.
 If it’s worth doing, it’s worth doing right.